How should we control children, and how can we bring them to the right path?

 How responsible are parents for their children's direction in life?

 Yoga states that parents play a very vital role in the lives of their children.
 Children in their early stages of development are very susceptible to the influences imbibed from their parents.
-It is the behaviour and attitude of the parents which can shape and alter their lives, Parents have a commitment towards their children which should be understood: that is to provide them with good samskaras which can help them progress in the life they choose.
+It is the behaviour and attitude of the parents which can shape and alter their lives.
+Parents have a commitment towards their children which should be understood: that is to provide them with good samskaras which can help them progress in the life they choose.
 Children should be given the knowledge of how to maintain mental clarity.
 They should imbibe the knowledge of what is just and unjust.

 Parents should not try to project their idiosyncrasies on their children in any way but allow them to grow independently.
 When parents are unable to provide their children with good samskaras and yet have high expectations of them, when they do not reach their expectations, they feel that they have failed in bringing them up.
 Children are independent beings who need their own space in which to develop, and they require your encouragement, support and guidance; they need positive understanding from you.

-In every respect it is the samskaras which play a very vital role in your children's lives, and if you can help them awaken the samskaras within them, then you fulfill your obligation as parents.
+In every respect it is the samskaras which play a very vital role in your children's lives, and if you can help them awaken the samskaras within them, then you fulfil your obligation as parents.

 To what extent can yoga affect the foetus?